Posted on December 16, 2019 at 11:37 am by BeeMyMinder

-If you’re living with your partner or hoping to save up some money for an event, holiday or maybe move in together in the future, it is worth considering opening a joint bank account.
+If you’re living with your partner and hoping to save up some money together for an event or a holiday or just deciding to share your expenses equally, it is worth considering opening a joint bank account.
 There are pros and cons to this and we’re here to tell you all about them!

 If you’re both looking to save money, you can agree to put a certain amount of your monthly wages into the joint account.
-We’d suggest putting in the same amount 50/50 or a contribution that reflects the size of your income.
-Ensuring it’s a sum you can both afford!
+We’d suggest putting in the same amount 50/50 or a contribution that is proportionate to the size of your income. this ensures it’s a sum you can both afford!